oletizi/avi-docs/src/site/docs/16.3/gateway-monitoring-for-legacy-ha/index.md

 title: Gateway Monitoring for Legacy HA
 layout: default
 ---
-Avi Vantage supports health monitoring of the first-hop gateways connected to Avi Service Engines (SEs.)
+Avi Vantage supports health monitoring of the first-hop gateways connected to Avi Service Engines (SEs).
 ICMP echo packets are used to perform the health monitoring.

 Gateway health monitoring is performed from both active and standby Avi SEs.

+Notes:

-Note: The current release supports gateway health monitoring only for Avi SEs configured for <a href="/docs/16.2.2/legacy-ha-for-avi-service-engines/">legacy high availability (HA)</a>.
+* The current release supports gateway health monitoring only for Avi SEs configured for <a href="/legacy-ha/">legacy high availability (HA)</a>.
+* Another article of interest:  <a href="/avi-se-behavior-on-gateway-monitor-failure/">Avi SE Behavior on Gateway Monitor Failure</a>

 ## Enabling Gateway Health Monitoring